JeffinsonDarmawan/tp/docs/UserGuide.md

     - 2 x Rose
 ```

-### List occasions: occasion
+### List occasions: `occasion`
-Shows a list of occasions for buying flowers that users can choose.
-Upon choosing an occasion, a list of flowers that is associated with the chosen occasion will be shown.
+Shows a list of occasions that the flowers in the database are associated with.

 Format: `occasion`